pbearne/Bullhorn2WP/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds job listings to your WordPress site from your Bullhorn account for front-end display, also providing a CV uploader.
+This plugin adds / synchronizes job listings to your WordPress site from your Bullhorn account for front-end display, also providing a CV uploader.
-The plugin automatically synchronizes with Bullhorn.

 == Description ==